Metal-spoon/wwzplanner/README.md

 Wiki data may also be out of date so it might be better to just update it manually.

 ## Licensing
+GPL v3.0

-This project is not associated with World War Z: Aftermath (the game, nor the movie) or Saber interactive, all rights belong to their respective owners.
+This project is not associated with World War Z: Aftermath (the game, nor the movie) or Saber interactive, all rights belong to their respective owners. </br>
 All image assets (logos and icons) are not owned by me, all rights belong to their respective owners.